Allisterh/replication-credit-CS-innovation/README.md

 ## Getting Started
 Once you clone the repo, please
 1. Create a new branch.
-2. Once you have set your Stata working directory to wherever [code](code) folder of the project, run the [setup](code/setup.do) file.
+2. Next, set set your Stata working directory to the [code](code) folder of the repo.
+Then run the [setup](code/setup.do) file.

 The setup file will create the necessary directories.
 It will also run import and cleaning code so that